jepstein-eagle/adaptable/packages/adaptable/readme/functions/format-column-function.md

 **Can we see just the time portion of a Date?**

 Yes.
-Simply set the Display Format to be the time portion only (e.g. see the 'HH:mm:ss' preset which shows the time using a 24 hour clock)
+Set the Display Format to show the time portion only (e.g. see the 'HH:mm:ss' preset which displays the time using a 24 hour clock)

 ### Further Information